anki-code/xonsh-awesome-cli-app/README.md

 # xonsh-awesome-cli-app

 Example of awesome cli app template for xonsh.
+Just fork it and add your commands.

 ## Features